yatesco/seafile-docs/deploy_windows/deploy_with_apache.md

 SERVICE_URL = http://www.myseafile.com
 ```

-Note: If you later change the domain assigned to seahub, you also need to change the value of  <code>SERVICE_URL</code>.
+Note: If you later change the domain assigned to seahub, you also need to change the value of  `SERVICE_URL`.

 ### Modify seafile-data/seafile.conf